osbridge/openconferenceware/themes/README.txt

 settings for defining the application's behavior and styling to specify it's appearance.

+WARNING: The methods and instance variables used within the theme's application layout are in a state of flux as the software grows.
+These will be stablized for the 1.0 release.
+In the meantime, please watch the changes made to the bridgepdx theme's layout and incorporate them into your own, e.g.:

+        git log -p themes/bridgepdx/layouts/application.html.erb

 == Initialization

 Themes are loaded during the startup process by first looking to see if